CMPSC-300-Allegheny-College-Fall-2022/04_activity_geneticDrift_starter/writing/reflection.md

 ## Q4

-What sequences and references did you select for your getetic drift experiment?
+What sequences and references did you select for your genetic drift experiment?

 ## Q5